-I have explained about my experience of in place OS and SQL upgrades of SCCM CB CAS and primary sites in different posts.
+I have explained my experience of in-place OS and SQL upgrades of SCCM CB CAS and primary sites in different posts.
 Server 2008 to 2012 upgrade “SCCM Server OS Upgrade WSUS SUP Notes from Real World“.
-Microsoft SCCM team has documented the steps which you need to perform before SCCM server in-place OS upgrade.
+Microsoft SCCM team has documented the steps which you need to perform before the SCCM server in-place OS upgrade.

 The issues after “in place OS upgrade” are also documented in the following post.
 SCCM Server OS Upgrade WSUS Error Failed to Decrypt Password.
 Most of the other issues are related to IIS and WSUS configurations.
 Following is the another important post if you are upgrading from SCCM 2012 to CB – “SCCM ConfigMgr 2012 to CB Current Branch Upgrade Unofficial Checklist“.

 Prerequisite checks before actual CAS and Primary Upgrade

 The most important step in the planning of SCCM CB upgrade of CAS and Primary is prerequisite checks.
 As per my experience, we have to run the prerequisite checks one week before the actual upgrade schedule.
 SCCM CB prerequisite checks will ensure that 1702 content is replicated to all the primary servers in the hierarchy.
 The content replication is the most important part of SCCM CB hierarchy.

 Apart from content replication, the prerequisite check from CAS will check all the SCCM CB hierarchy.
 The prerequisite check will check all the primary servers and remote site systems servers like MPs, SUPs, DPs, etc. to confirm all requirements are met or not.
 By running the prerequisite check one week before the actual upgrade will help you to understand the remote site system requirements and rectify it when required.
 Prerequisite checks are the most important step before SCCM CB Upgrade of CAS and Primaries.